Livestream Every Sunday 9:00am

 Who We Are

-We believe that if we have faith in Him, that we are forgiven of all our personal failings and that we become connected again to God.
-That when our life here is over, we will be with God for eternity.
-You do not have to believe any of this in order to come, hear and see.
-We all have questions in life.
+We believe that if we have faith in Jesus that we are forgiven of all our personal failings (sins) and that we become connected again to God.
+We believe that when our life on Earth ends, that we will meet God face-to-face in Heaven.

 God is faithful